mangaioct6/Final_Project/README.md

 ### 5d.
 XGBoost Classifier(Boosting technique)
    * Its a boosting technique.
 These techniques are sequential - processes are executed one after another.
 Dependent estimators.
 Boosting will attempts to correct the errors of previous model.

+## 6. Hyper parameter tuning
+   * A parameter being manually set by modeler is called hyper parameter.
+To obtain best model performance we need to tune hyper parameters.
+Model's default hyperparameters are not optimal for all problems.
+Tuned hyperparameters for the model to get an improved results.

+## 7.Result Interpretation
+   * Compared the results after hyper parameter tuning and chose the best model based on high performance metric.
+Since it is classification problem, I am taking ROC(Receiver Optimistic Curve) and AUC(Area Under Curve) score as my performance metrics.
+The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes.